gradle/gradle/subprojects/docs/src/docs/release/notes.md

 First and foremost, this release of Gradle includes built-in support for JUnit Platform and the JUnit Jupiter/Vintage Engine, also known as [JUnit 5 support](#junit-5-support).
 You can use the new filtering and engines functionality in JUnit 5 using the examples provided below and in the documentation.

+Thank you to the [JUnit team](https://github.com/orgs/junit-team/people) for helping to achieve JUnit Platform support, and a special thank you to [Andrew Oberstar](https://github.com/ajoberstar) for extraordinary contributions toward this effort.

 Also regarding testing, you can now improve your testing feedback loop when running JVM-based tests using the [new fail-fast option for `Test` tasks](#fail-fast-option-for-test-tasks), which stops the build immediately after the first test failure.

     // Example JUnit 5 and fail-fast test configuration